 Horse Betting is legal and quite popular at the Racing Club in Kolkata, one of the oldest in India.
 It is one of the few forms of gambling/betting that is officially sanctioned in one of the biggest states in India.

 Interestingly, the state has a poker friendly law that only a few have noticed.
 The West Bengal Prize Competition and Gambling Act of 1957 undoubtedly make all varieties of betting and gambling illegal.
 However, Section 2 (1) (b) of this law excludes all games of skill such as nap, rummy, bridge, and poker.

 This exclusion of poker indicates that it is quite legal to conduct games of poker in West Bengal, even for real money.
 Legally, it is possible to run poker games in Kolkata, which has a large number of poker enthusiasts.

 However, even if someone wants to run poker games in West Bengal, they must remember than Section 12 of the same Act requires them to first obtain the permission of the Police Commissioner of Kolkata or the District Magistrate of the district in which they want to host a skill-based game.

-Besides, those who want to run a game of poker need to get an amusement or entertainment license from the authorities according to the Bengal Amusements Act of 1922.
-Licenses to conduct games such as video games, pool tables, and so on requires an entertainment license issued by the Kolkata Municipal Corporation.
+Besides, those who want to run a game of poker need to get an amusement or entertainment license from the authorities.
+According to the Bengal Amusements Act of 1922, it is laid out.
+Licenses to conduct games such as video games, pool tables, and so on require an entertainment license issued by the Kolkata Municipal Corporation.

 The gambling laws of West Bengal also require appropriate licenses from the municipal authorities, police force, and district magistrate.
 Even if a court rejects an application for a poker license, it can be challenged in a higher court.